 Low levels of iron can mimic a lot of the same symptoms of a thyroid condition, such as:

 Therefore, it is crucial that any of us with these symptoms, and especially already on thyroid medication, are assessed for low iron levels.
-Correcting low vitamin levels, such as iron, can be a big piece in many thyroid patient’s health.
+Correcting low nutrient levels, such as iron, can be a big piece in many thyroid patient’s health.
 Iron levels are easily checked via blood test.

 A lack of iron may just be the cause behind ongoing symptoms, despite optimal thyroid hormone levels.